GreenRabite/chat-agent-socketio/README.md

 # Agent/Client Chat App Using Socket.IO

-Chat demo created with socket.io and React.js
+Chat demo created with socket.io and React.js.
+Used for the Cresta Startup Coding Challenege.
+Message me if any questions.
+Thanks!

 ## How to use